-According to the FINRA, the Financial Industry Regulatory Authority in the US, a pattern day trader must keep a minimum account balance of $25,000 on any day if you day trade four or more times in five business days.
+According to the FINRA, the Financial Industry Regulatory Authority in the US, a pattern day trader must keep a minimum account balance of $25,000 if you day trade four or more times in five business days.

 A day trade is being defined as when you buy and sell a security within the same day.
 The stock market opens at 9:30 AM EST and closes at 4:00 PM EST. If you buy and sell the same stock within that period, it’s considered a day trade.

-Now, this may be a stupid rule, but it’s a government regulation.
+Now, this may be a stupid rule, but it’s government regulation.

 Also known as the Pattern Day Trading (PDT) rule, it only applies to margin accounts.
 A margin account will give you more leverage to purchase stocks.
 You can think of it as a loan from your stockbroker.

-If the five business day term expires and you fail to deposit more funds your account will be further restricted to trading only as a cash account for 90 or until the call is met.
+If the five business day term expires, and you fail to deposit more funds, your account will be further restricted to trading only as a cash account for 90 days, or until the call is met.

-The primary purpose of the day trading rules under 25k is to ensure that you have sufficient funds in your account to support the risk associated with day trading activities.
+The primary purpose of these day trading rules under 25k is to ensure that you have sufficient funds in your account to support the risk associated with day trading activities.